Towards Socially Intelligent Agents with Mental State Transition and Human Utility: Introduction

 \section{Introduction}

-Recently, there has been remarkable progress in language modeling with large-scale pre-trained models \cite{vaswani2017attention, devlin-etal-2019-bert, radford2019language}.
-Such models are used to build either general chatbots \cite{zhang-etal-2020-dialogpt} or task-oriented dialogue systems \cite{peng2020soloist}.
+Recently, there has been remarkable progress in language modeling with large-scale pretrained models~\citep{vaswani2017attention, devlin-etal-2019-bert, radford2019language}.
+Such models are used to build either general chatbots~\citep{zhang-etal-2020-dialogpt} or task-oriented dialogue systems~\citep{peng2020soloist, acharya2021alexa, qiu-etal-2020-structured}.
 While most of these systems have been able to generate fluent sentences, there are two major challenges towards building socially intelligent agents.

-First, considering language is a communication channel that bridges the agents' minds, few existing work \cite{adhikari2020learning} can track such mental states that represent their understanding of the surrounding environment.
-Second, it is under-explored for teaching agents to make a rational and responsible decision in a dilemma, \textit{i.e.}, when all available options satisfy the physical or causal constraints.
-In specific, humans tend to have a common preference described by the utility function related to individual values, common sense, and social awareness.
-For example, one would prefer to mop up the floor after spilling the food rather than stepping on it to mess it up.
+First, considering dialogues as a "meeting of minds"~\citep{gardenfors2014geometry} or achieving some alignment of the interlocutors' mental models~\citep{rumelhart1986sequential, stolk2016conceptual}, few existing works are explicitly tracking the mental state transition of agents~\citep{adhikari2020learning}.
+Endowing current dialogue systems with such capability would allow the agent to condition its utterance on the context, simulate the effect of its actions, and further help understand the extended meaning, implicature, and irony expressed by the user~\citep{grice1981presupposition, grice1989indicative}.
+Second, it remains under-explored to teach agents to make a rational decision guided by its value.
+From a social and cultural perspective, humans tend to have a common preference described by the utility function related to individual values, common sense, and social awareness.
+For the example in Figure \ref{fig:teaser}, someone who values personal security prefers staying at home rather than going outside at night.

-Psychologist Nicholas Humphrey believes that it is social intelligence, rather than quantitative intelligence, that defines humans \cite{ganaie2015study}.
-From one perspective, social intelligence is reflected by an individual's \textit{Theory of Mind} (ToM) \cite{premack1978does}, \textit{i.e.}, capability to understand others' thoughts and sense their emotions.
-Such capability is based on one's wider understanding of the social environment.
-From another point of view, individuals choose the best action according to their preferences under environmental constraints.
-In rational choice theory~\cite{hechter1997sociological}, we make decisions to maximize the expected utility, \textit{i.e.}, the expected value of a reward to a person \cite{browning1999understanding}.
-This work, based on the ToM and rational choice theory, aims to teach agents to speak and act in a socially intelligent way.
+Our work aims to alleviate the aforementioned problems, based on Embodied Cognitive Linguistics (ECL)~\citep{lakoff1980metaphorical, gardenfors2014geometry} and established value theories in sociology~\citep{schwartz2012overview}.
+The ECL states that natural language is inherently executable, driven by mental simulation and metaphoric inference~\citep{lakoff1980metaphorical}, and learned through embodied interaction~\citep{feldman2004embodied, tamari-etal-2020-language}.
+Following its tenents, we present a hybrid mental state parser that converts dialogue and event observations into a graphical representation of the agents' mind.
+Initialized with the location and object description, the interpretable representation is updated through the interaction history to track the evolving process of an agent's belief about surroundings and other agents.